 Danish influence America sterling silver candle snuffer.
 The bell-form snuffer, with its long, flattened handle, has a blossom design at its end.
 Made by the Webster Silver Co. of Connecticut circa 1940's.
 7 3/4" L.

-Fine pair of modernist silver candlesticks designed by Alphonse La Paglia.
+Fine pair of Modernist candlesticks designed by Alphonse La Paglia.
 La Paglia created designs for Georg Jensen USA.
-Upon the closing of the Jensen USA store, his designs were continued by the International Silver Co. of Meriden Connecticut until his untimely death in 1953.
-Marks: La Paglia Designed; International; Sterling.
-Illustrated on page 125 in "Jensen Silver, The American Designs."
-3 5/8" W., 4 3/4" H.
+Upon closing of the Jensen USA store, the designs were continued by the International Silver Co. of Meriden, Connecticut until his untimely death in 1953.
+Marks: La Paglia Designed, International Sterling.
+Illustrated on page 113 in "Jensen Silver, the American Designs."
+1" H., 3 5/8" W.

 Sterling silver candle snuffer with a distinct Danish influence.
 Its handle has a curving blossom-form mount.
 The snuffer is designed to pivot for practical function.
 Made by the Webster Silver Co. of Connecticut circa 1940's.
 8 3/4" L.

 Art Deco silver candlesticks with concentrically stepped, round bases as well as complementing, stepped candle cups.
 Made in Oslo, Norway by the well-regarded Jacob Tolstrup silver workshop.
 Stamped workshop marks along with 830 fine silver mark, circa 1930's.
 4 3/8" W., 2 3/4" H.

 Lovely Edwardian ebony candlesticks with a baluster-form column.
 Each are mounted with a hand-chased silver applique.
 London circa 1900-10.
 6 1/8" H. each